Hyperuniform random measures, transport and rigidity: Quasicrystals

 \section{Quasicrystals}

 We saw at Section \ref{sec:quasicrystals} that quasicrystals provide a great deal of hyperuniform point processes, more on the ordered side.
 The cut-and-project models are in general not stealthy, as their spectral measure has a dense support.
-Nevertheless, as we saw before, it is often the spectral density $ \s$ that bears informations on the rigidity behaviour.
-In this respect, quasicrystals are extremely rigid since their spectral density is $ 0$.
+Nevertheless, as we saw before, it is often the continuous part of the spectral measure, i.e. the spectral density $ \s$, that bears informations on the rigidity behaviour.
+In this respect, quasicrystals are extremely rigid since their spectral density identically vanishes.
 We give the following result, which is applicable to random measures with zero spectral density.
 Note that such examples need not be hyperuniform. \begin{theorem}[\cite{rigid-companion}] Let $ \M$ a \wsrm.
-If $ \s$ is purely atomic, $ \M$ is maximally rigid on the complement of any cone with non-empty interior. \end{theorem} Hence in our current knowledge, for quasicrystals, the maximal rigidity situation is even more extreme than for stealthy processes: it is enough to know the process on an arbitrarily small convex cone with non-empty interior to uniquely determine its values on the whole space.
+If $ \s$ is purely atomic, $ \M$ is maximally rigid on the complement of any cone with non-empty interior. \end{theorem} Hence in our current knowledge, for quasicrystals, the maximal rigidity situation is even more extreme than for stealthy processes: it is enough to know the process on an arbitrarily small convex cone with non-empty interior to uniquely determine its values on the whole space. {See \cite[Proposition 3]{Lr-max-rigid} for an interpretation of this property for {\it deterministic} quasicrystals}.
 Once again, one might ask the question of the minimal class of sets ensuring maximal rigidity.